Hulk: 'I'm sure racism doesn't exist in Russia anymore'

 "I'm sure it doesn't exist anymore," the Brazilian told CNN Sport's Amanda Davies.
 "It didn't happen at any stage during the Confederations Cup; I'm sure it won't happen at the World Cup."

-And asked whether the issue has been solved in Russia, Hulk responded: "Yes -- I believe so."
+Asked whether the issue has been solved in Russia, Hulk responded: "Yes -- I believe so."

-Hulk, who joined Chinese Super League club Shanghai SIPG for $61 million in July 2016, has previously accused opposition fans of racial abuse during high profile clashes against Spartak Moscow and FC Torpedo Moscow in 2014/15.
+The 30-year-old, who joined Chinese Super League club Shanghai SIPG for $61 million in July 2016, has previously accused opposition fans of racial abuse during high profile clashes against Spartak Moscow and FC Torpedo Moscow in 2014/15.

 Now though, he contends, "there's nothing to be worried about."